Toyota Camry owners have reported 40 problems related to engine oil leaking (under the engine and engine cooling category).

 See all problems of the 1997 Toyota Camry.

-The reporting person owns a 2001 Toyota Camry.
+The contact owns a 2001 Toyota Camry.
 While driving 65 mph, the contact heard a loud cracking noise coming from under the vehicle as the vehicle stalled.
 After inspection, the contact noticed oil leaking from the engine.
 The vehicle was towed to the dealer where the contact was advised that part of the engine had fallen and caused the engine to leak.
 The vehicle was taken to a private mechanic who replaced the entire engine.
 The manufacturer was aware of the failure but did not offer any assistance since the vehicle was no longer under warranty.
 The current mileage was 90,000 and the failure mileage was 79,500.
-This problem occurred on Sun., Jan.
-2, 2011.

-The vehicle having this issue was a 2009 Toyota Camry.
 Engine oil leak in 2009 Camry le 4 cylinder.
 This car hds a rear main seal replaced at 30k miles and the lekd returned.
 Then had a short block replaced at 34k miles.
 Leak returned w/I 277 miles of short black replacement.
 Filing arbitration.
 Vehicle still leaking and engine oil leak is very obvious.
-It was Tue., Mar.
-30, 2010 when this engine oil leaking issue happened.

-The vehicle identification number (VIN) of this Toyota Camry is 4T1BK46K47_.
 2007 Toyota Camry with 2gr-fe v-6 engine had a failed vvti pressure pipe assy.
 Major oil leak developed which caused a loss of engine oil.
 No warning lights came on.
 Dealer replaced with the same part number 15707-31030 with the rubber connection instead of the updated all metal part number 15772-31030.
 I had 56335 miles on the vehicle so it was under warranty but now I am concerned about this event occurring again after another 56000 miles.
 I went on the internet and now realize that this problem exist on many of the Toyota vehicles with this type engine.
 I feel there should be a recall issued by Toyota before someone gets hurt. (fire, broke down on the side of road and another vehicle crashes into you etc. ).
-It was Saturday, June 20, 2009 when this engine oil leaking issue occurred.

 See all problems of the 2004 Toyota Camry.

-The vehicle's vehicle identification number (VIN) is JT2BG22K61_.
 2001 Toyota Camry was towed on 3/27/06 as a result of oil leak from engine.
 All data was sent to Toyota who sent it to an independent evaluator who denied claim. .
 I would like to resubmit the claim and documents to your office for a reevaluation.
-The failure date was March 27, 2006.

 See all problems of the 1999 Toyota Camry.